Table of Contents

 Will Updating My Mac Delete Everything?

-Usually, updating to a new version of macOS will only wipe some things because a macOS upgrade is intended to introduce new features, update Mac software, repair issues, and improve speed.
-The entire update process will not affect the files saved on your Mac storage.
+Usually, updating to a new version of macOS will only wipe some things because a macOS upgrade is intended to introduce new features, update Mac software, repair issues, and improve the system performance.
+The entire update process will not affect the personal files saved on your Mac storage.
 This can happen if you updated your Mac and then wiped everything:

 • macOS installation failed or was interrupted.